C4RC0/C4RC0/README.md

 - My artistic a visual works will be here and on my [Behance](https://www.behance.net/C4RC0) soon
 - The developments and designs what I make for my clients are in its own repositories, I refer to them from some places

+I am 35 years old.
+I moved close to the nature from the city 1 year ago with my wife.
+Carco is my artist name, which I got as a techno musician (2001-2008).
+My real name is Charles.
+Since I was 8, I have been using computers to create with a variety of media: music, graphics, 3d, animations, software.
+In addition to digital creations, I was lucky enough to learn painting from a real master on paintings for 1 year, so if my time allows I paint.
+I go to drum lesson once a week just for fun.
+My son will be born soon

 ## Professional Skills

 - Javascript development since 2010, active years 2014-present